Zoeychengg/project_4/README.md

 2. Hyperparameter Tuning
 3. Cross Validation
 4. Test Prediction
-5. Evaluation
+5. Model Evaluation

-The following shows the models built and the ROC AUC score used for evaluation:
+The following shows the models built and the corresponding ROC AUC score used for model evaluation:
 1. Logistic Regression
 - CV: 0.893
 - Test: 0.737